Student Search Service®

 - Ethnic identification (if provided)

 - Email address (if provided)

-All who receive information from SSS are required to maintain strict confidentiality.
+All organizations that receive information from Student Search Service are required to maintain strict confidentiality.
 The College Board and ETS actively review all uses to ensure adherence to guidelines.
-The College Board also does not share your phone number or Social Security Number with any institution or organization.
+The College Board also does not share your phone number or Social Security number with any institution or organization.

 Your information will be available through December of your senior year (or if you are out of high school when you take an exam, through the December following your exam date).

 Why should I participate?

 The vast majority of college-bound students opt in to Student Search Service to receive information about admission, financial aid and other postsecondary opportunities without being solicited by commercial entities.
 Students just like you have consistently reported that while they enjoy receiving information about familiar colleges and universities, they especially enjoy hearing from colleges and universities they were previously unfamiliar with.

 Participation in Student Search is a great way to understand what different colleges can offer you.
 Each college is unique and you will better understand things like their application process, financial aid packages and campus life.

 More than 1,100 colleges, universities and scholarship programs use Student Search every year to find the right students for their programs, scholarships and special activities.